 The packs have been welcomed by the asylum seekers from Penally who have next to nothing.
 Each welcome pack contains a hat, socks, gloves, scarf/bandana, towels, deodorant, razors, shave gel, soap, toothbrush, and toothpaste.It would be amazing if people could donate any of the above — apart from deodorant and soap (we have plenty of these for the moment) — for people in real need.

-Please message us here for more information and details of the drop off point.
+Please message us for or more information and details of the drop off point.

 Help Mohamud Hassan get the justice he deserves